 Older children may delight in being able to mix the exact shade of a studied leaf with watercolor, and since children this age can carry their own tools, it releases some of the burden on the parent.
 Though the colors are more limited with watercolor pencils than pans, watercolor pencils are an extremely portable option and need less water than pans.

 Whatever color media you choose, the golden rule is that the older the child is, the better the quality his or her tools should be.

 A teenager may get frustrated with cheap tools, mistaking the lack of success as his own personal failure, and give up nature journaling before he has even begun.
 However, it doesn't require a lot to get started.
 Check out this post to see palette suggestions, which is all I carry in my own Minimalist Field Kit.

 P.S.
 I often get asked why I don’t recommend markers.
 I’m not anti-marker, but they are bulky to carry and don’t blend easily unless you have special paper.
 Plus, I try to avoid things that are highly disposable.
 Our earth doesn’t need more plastic to contend with.
 But totally up to you!

 Only useful if you are using watercolor pencils or pans, but if so, I highly recommend one.
-I use the ones by Pentel because they are extremely lightweight, hold a lot of water, and have a very durable tip.
+I use the ones by Pentel because they are extremely lightweight, hold a lot of water, and have a fairly durable tip.
 If your child prefers wet media, you will also need to carry a paper towel or small rag for blotting and cleaning the brush.